 Getting Rid of an IRS Tax Lien

 Once the IRS has placed a lien on your property, you want to have it removed as quickly as possible.
 The IRS may decide to take different actions with the lien based on various criteria.
-For example, you might qualify for a discharge of property if you satisfy your tax debt or meet other criteria.
+For example, you might qualify for a discharge of property if you pay off your tax debt in full or meet other criteria.
 In other cases, Subordination may be appropriate, and this allows other creditors to act ahead of an IRS lien, potentially making it easier for you to buy a home or secure financing for another purchase.

 Withdrawal of the IRS lien is only possible under specific conditions.
 The first option is to repay the tax debt that led to the lien in the first place.
 Once you are current with all taxes owed and you are in compliance with your tax filings for three consecutive years, the IRS may withdraw their lien against your property.
-They may also initiate a withdrawal if you qualify for a Direct Debit Installation Agreement that will satisfy your tax debt within 60 months, or if you owe less than $25,000.
+They may also initiate a withdrawal if you qualify for a Direct Debit Installation Agreement that will satisfy your tax debt within 60 months and if you owe less than $25,000.

 The final method for removing an IRS tax lien is based on technicality.
 The IRS follows a ten-year statute of limitations for pursuing unpaid taxes and following up on tax liens.
 Once this ten-year window has passed, the IRS will write off the unpaid debt and essentially wipe the slate clean for the taxpayer.
 While this may sound like a complete resolution to a tax lien, it takes a full decade for this to happen, all the while you will suffer the consequences of an IRS tax lien held against your property.